yurisuika/Isabella/README.md

 # SuikaCraft

 [SuikaCraft](http://suikacraft.com) is a Minecraft server focused on architecture and realism.
+We have been moulding the vanilla blocks of Minecraft into a lovely landscape and refining the awkward features with just plugins since 1.7.
+From realistic terrain to changing seasons to an item-based economy, we aim to give you an enhanced vanilla experience with no need for using commands!

+Our resourcepack is a branch of Isabella II.
+However, Isabella had been put to rest by its artist Bonemouse after 1.5.
+A continuation had been forged for 1.6 up until the snapshots of 1.8.
+Meanwhile, we had still been adding to our textures, and eventually SuikaCraft's branch had become the new main branch of Isabella II.
+Thus any changes to the original textures have been reverted in the latest versions.

+Come by and have an absinthe!

+- yurisuika

 ## Resourcepacks

-Server resourcepack files.
-Available as an archive, RIGHT CLICK + SAVE!
+Server resourcepacks available as .ZIP archives, RIGHT CLICK + SAVE!

-"My Dearest Isabella"

-Originally a branch of the Isabella II Continuation, SuikaCraft's version has become the new continuation.
-Most edits to the original textures have been reverted in the latest versions.

 LEGACY VERSIONS

-`S U I K A C R A F T 1.7`

-`S U I K A C R A F T 1.8`

-`S U I K A C R A F T 1.9`

-`S U I K A C R A F T 1.10`

-`S U I K A C R A F T 1.11`
+`Isabella II × SuikaCraft 1.7`

+`Isabella II × SuikaCraft 1.8`

+`Isabella II × SuikaCraft 1.9`

+`Isabella II × SuikaCraft 1.10`

+`Isabella II × SuikaCraft 1.11`

 RELEASE VERSION

-`S U I K A C R A F T 1.12`
+`Isabella II × SuikaCraft 1.12`

 SNAPSHOT VERSION

-`S U I K A C R A F T 1.13`
+`Isabella II × SuikaCraft 1.13`

 CUSTOM MODELS

-`S U I K A C R A F T 1.9 M`

-`S U I K A C R A F T 1.12 M`
+`Isabella II × SuikaCraft 1.9 M`

+`Isabella II × SuikaCraft 1.12 M`

 ## Servers

-`rp.suikacraft.com` for the Spigot server
+Join `play.suikacraft.com` for our 1.8 server

-`smp.suikacraft.com` for the vanilla snapshot server
+Join `smp.suikacraft.com` for our latest vanilla snapshot server.

 ## Discord